AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/image/README.md

   eagerly loaded and should be used for critical images above the fold.
 All other images are lazyily loaded by default.

+## Settings

+There is an optional `<ImageSettings>` context provider that allows to define a `alterSrc` function to adjust image urls before they are rendered.
+That might be used by frameworks to adjust images urls based on the environment.

 ## Opinions

 The following opinions are built into the component and allow for a very simple